israel123/dockers/README.md

 ## config .env file

-copy .env.example file to .env file and fill the variable
+copy .env.example file to .env file and fill the variable.

-PASSWORD= use to password the DB
+PASSWORD= use to password the DB.

-WEB_PORT_EXTERNAL= the port is to get site from computer (like: localhost:3000)
+WEB_PORT_EXTERNAL= the port is to get site from computer (like: localhost:3000).

 PHPMYADMIN_PORT_EXTERNAL= the port is to get phpMyAdmin from computer (like: localhost:9000).